Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Data Analysis

-In addition to using our own code for interpolating data and getting PDS, we also make periodograms of Lomb-Scargle type for all the sources, exploiting the facility of NASA Exoplanet Archive.
-This is for an additional check, though statistical significance of the peaks are often questioned.
-In this period step method, we choose fixed step sizes of $0.01~d$, $0.001~d$, $0.005~d$, $0.0005~d$ and $0.00025~d$ depending on the nature of the data and periodicity that we wish to focus on.
+In addition to using our own code for interpolating data before getting PDS, we also make periodograms of Lomb-Scargle type from the aforesaid fluctuations of all the sources.
+This is for an additional check to see if the QOPs obtained from PDS are also reflected in the periodograms.
+We have examined p-values and phase diagrams in all cases, though statistical significance of the peaks is often questioned.
+In this period step method, we choose fixed step sizes of $0.01$ d, $0.001$ d, $0.005$ d, $0.0005$ d, $0.0025$ d and $0.00025$ d depending on the nature of the data and the periodicity that we wish to focus on.
+But it should be stated here that all our results are based on the outcome of the PDS only.